 Benefits Of Working Out With Headphones

 There are multiple benefits to having headphones on when working out.
 Here I will be talking about some of the major ones.

 It is easier to anticipate smashing a workout session.
 But when it comes to reality, the damn motivation to do that is difficult to find.
-But pairing headphones and exercise can really change the game.
+But pairing headphones and exercising can really change the game.
 Because listening to some music elevates mood and boosts motivation to work out.

 After a long stressful day, you will feel like skipping or cutting your workout session short.
 In such a case, nothing but music can motivate you to continue the whole workout session.
 Because music reduces cortisol levels or stress hormones.

 As listening to music lowers your stress levels, you enter into a positive state of mind while working out.
-Also pairing music and exercise is a good way to release Dopamine hormone.
+Also pairing music and exercise is a good way to release the Dopamine hormone.
 Because of this hormone, you will feel motivated to keep yourself engaged in exercises instead of dreading exercises.